Heckmondwike Grammar School: Curriculum and performance

-Heckmondwike Grammar School follows the England, Wales and Northern Ireland National Curriculum.
+Heckmondwike Grammar School follows the English National Curriculum.

 In 2010 and 2013/2014 the school was ranked the 5th best-performing school in England for GCSE results. and is regularly among the top 100 state schools in the country.

 In December 2022, Heckmondwike Grammar School was ranked the 2nd best school in the North of England, based on GCSE results.

 The school repeatedly achieves high in the national rankings for both GCSE and A-Level examination results.
-The school has an outstanding KS4 progress score of 0.97, as well as an astounding point score of 40.22 at A-Level.
+The school has a KS4 progress score of 0.97, as well as a point score of 40.22 at A-Level.